freemint/teradesk/readme.txt

 6. All text strings used by Tera Desktop are located in DESKTOP.RSC (except default filenames  and  a warning that DESKTOP.RSC can not be found).
-It is possible  to  completely  adapt  TeraDesk  to  other  languages  by  using a translated  DESKTOP.RSC  and, possibly, ICONS.RSC and CICONS.RSC (if someone is willing to supply it/them).
+It is possible  to  completely  adapt  TeraDesk  to  other  languages  by  using a translated  DESKTOP.RSC  and, possibly, ICONS.RSC and CICONS.RSC, if someone is willing to supply it/them.
+In the source distribution there exists a file named RESOURCE.TXT containing some comments that may be of use to people who wish to make such translations.

 7. The icon files supplied  contain a basic  set of  icons only.
 Users are